Origin: Dominican Republic

 Certs: Certified Organic and Direct Trade

-Fruit bomb.
+Once again the new crop is a fruit bomb.
 There is no other way to put it.
 The aroma is bursting with cherry and raspberry and a sweetness that is on the verge of cloying.
-It makes me think of Magnolia.
 It is mouth wateringly intense.
 It is big and bold but also very well rounded and not sharp at all.

 The flavor of cherry comes charging out of the gate with the cherry liquor Kirsch right on its heels.
 Overall it is a low acidity, or maybe it is simply that the fruit is so high that is seems lower than it is.
 The cherry is tart cherry.
 Once all that starts to fade away there are touches of apricots and peach.